zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/jupyter/jupyter.md

 ## Introduction

 <a href="https://www.jubyterlab.org/", target="\_blank">JupyterLab</a> notebook is the latest web-based interactive development environment for notebooks, code, and data.
-Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
+Its flexible interface allows users to configure and arrange workflows for machine learning analysis, data profiling and other data science analytics tasks easily.

-In this lab, we will deploy **JupyterLab** to Oracle Container for Kubernetes Engine and to create a simple notebook to analyze data in **MySQL HeatWave**.
+In this lab, we will deploy **JupyterLab** to Oracle Container for Kubernetes Engine and create a simple notebook to analyze data in **MySQL HeatWave**.

-**Oracle Container Engine for Kubernetes (OKE)** is an Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud native applications.
+**Oracle Container Engine for Kubernetes (OKE)** is an Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud-native applications.
 Unlike most other vendors, Oracle Cloud Infrastructure provides Container Engine for Kubernetes as a free service that runs on higher-performance, lower-cost compute shapes.

 Estimated Time: 10 minutes